-This time of the year tends to be full of high stress.
-Whether it be approaching deadlines, changing season, organizing trips, getting presents, christmas parties, final exams, we all have those times when we are pushed to the limits.
-When everything is seems like it is just around the corner and the stress is building up, there is just not enough hours in the day to keep up.
+Every season of the year tends to bring high stress periods.
+Whether it be approaching deadlines, changing temperatures, organizing trips, holiday parties, weddings, birthdays, back to school, final exams, we all have those times when we are pushed to the limits.
+When everything seems like it is just around the corner and the stress is building up, there is just not enough hours in the day to keep up.

-Nevertheless, there are a few natural methods you can use to take care during these stressful times.
+Nevertheless, there are a few natural methods you can use to take care and get you through these stressful times.

 1. Take an adaptogen, such as Rhodiola rosea